 Layered, typed, tested — built to last.
 Forked from the pixel-minion framework.

-Search Frame Minion in the VS Code Extensions view, or grab it from the web Marketplace.
+Frame Minion is available now as a VS Code extension.
+Search Frame Minion in the free VS Code editor, or grab it from the web Marketplace.

 Open the Frame Minion view and paste your OpenRouter and fal.ai keys.
 Both live in encrypted SecretStorage.